The parts in black are more about teaching, in green it’s more about Permaculture

-- “We are all teachers and learners” I’m very excited by the second of these 2 diagrams which shows a network model of how information is shared and consolidated, similar to patterns we see in nature, designed for sharing and growing.
+- “We are all teachers and learners” I’m very excited by the idea that information is shared and consolidated as a network model, similar to patterns we see in nature, designed for sharing and growing.
+We think learning happens “top down” but actually it is from interconnections between many different people.
+(Systems thinkin!)
 I feel that all teachers should be looking to bring this style of learning into their classrooms.
 In recent years I have spent a lot of time doing carefully planned group work in classes with 14-16 yr olds and I couldn’t agree more that by talking to each other they take their learning forward much more effectively than the “formal education” model.

 - “Can you manage your situation?”
 A quick way to check that someone is ok, without getting the whole class involved in “helping” to take them to the bathroom, offer them herbal remedies etc.